 The first two sections of this chapter define the structure and content of header keyword records.
-This is followed in Sect.
-4.3 with recommendations on how physical units should be expressed.
+Sect.
+4.3 offers recommendations on how physical units should be expressed.
 The final section defines the mandatory and reserved keywords for primary arrays and conforming extensions.